5 Steps to a Better Stronger Small Business – The Article

 - Review the results as per the operations plan.

-- Maintain momentum.
+Maintain momentum.
 Starting something is difficult, stopping it is nearly impossible.
+Think of your childhood merry-go-round and you will immediately identify with momentum.
 Maintaining positive momentum is very important for the long-term success of an organization.
 Some key practices are;

 - Measure and show progress, people love to see what's happening so that they can contribute,